mod-modco-dk/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 Human Activity Recognition Using Smartphones Data Set http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+*This is a quote from the link above.*

 Data Set Information:
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING,